andyngh/noHiC/README.md

 ## 3. Tutorial

 To guide users through the sub-scripts of noHiC, we have provided a small example of *A. thaliana* CAMA-C-2 contig scaffolding, with the essential files in https://github.com/andyngh/noHiC/blob/main/example.
+In this example, we will try to replicate the manually curated CAMA-C-2 assembly from [this paper](https://doi.org/10.1038/s41586-023-06062-z) using noHiC.

 ### 3.1.
 Preparations of HiFi Reads